Experience the joy of playing great music in a friendly supportive setting. Here a group is reading the Schubert "Great" Quintet.

 hymn sing

-Following the Candlelight Dinner all are invited into the church to spend time simply singing hymns together a capella, voices blending in four-part harmony, singing together for the love of it.
+Following the Candlelight Dinner all are invited into the church to spend time simply singing hymns together unaccompanied, voices blending in four-part harmony, singing together for the love of it.
+Here we are gathered in a square to close with the Randall Thompson "Alleluja".
 This, for many, is one of the most moving experiences of the weekend.

 Chamber Groups Making Exquisite Music